Kenosis: New Testament usage

-The New Testament does not use the noun form kénōsis, but the verb form kenóō occurs five times (Romans 4:14, 1 Corinthians 1:17, 9:15, 2 Corinthians 9:3, Philippians 2:7) and the future form kenōsei once.
+The New Testament does not use the noun form kénōsis, but the verb form kenóō occurs five times (Romans 4:14; 1 Corinthians 1:17, 9:15; 2 Corinthians 9:3; Philippians 2:7) and the future form kenōsei once.
 Of these five times, Philippians 2:7 is generally considered the most significant for the Christian idea of kenosis:

-John the Baptist displayed the attitude when he said of Jesus: "He must become greater; I must become less."
-(John 3:30).

 Christology

 Kenotic Christology

 Philippians 2 is sometimes used to explain the human side of Jesus's existence.
 In early Christianity, some groups propounded beliefs of a fully human Jesus who was especially honored and raised up by God (adoptionism), while other groups argued for a fully divine Jesus that was more like a spiritual apparition (docetism).
 The Chalcedonian doctrine that prevailed was that Jesus had a dual nature, and was both fully human and fully God.
 Kenotic Christology essentially states that in order to truly live a human experience, Jesus, despite being a preexisting divine being, voluntarily humbled himself.
 He could still perform miracles, heal the sick, and dispense reliable moral doctrine, but was not using divine might to resolve all of his problems as a mortal, and struggled through all the usual human problems.
 Thus, Jesus needed to sleep and eat; was tempted by the Devil in the wilderness; could become frustrated at fig trees not being in season; stated that no one knows the day or hour of the end of the world; and so on.

 Gottfried Thomasius is the first theologian to discuss and expound upon kenotic Christology by name.
 Other theologians associated with kenotic Christology include P. T. Forsyth, H. R. Mackintosh, Charles Gore, Fisher Humphreys, Donald G. Dawe, and Roger E. Olson.